Metropolis-Hastings Sampling for 3D Gaussian Reconstruction: Method

 \subsection{Formulation of the Metropolis-Hastings Framework}

-Our main objective is eliminating heuristic dependence in adaptive density control by recasting densification and pruning as a principled sampling problem.
+Our main objective is to eliminate heuristic dependence in adaptive density control by recasting densification and pruning as a principled sampling problem.
 Specifically, we interpret each modification of the Gaussian set as a proposal in a Metropolis-Hastings Markov Chain.
-(See Appendix~\ref{prelim:mh} for the preliminary on the Metropolis-Hastings algorithm) Each step in the chain perturbs the current scene representation $\Theta$ by \emph{(i)}\,\textbf{inserting} new Gaussians near pixels that still exhibit high multi–view error or \emph{(ii)}\,\textbf{relocating} Gaussians whose opacity has collapsed.
+Each step in the chain perturbs the current scene representation $\Theta$ by \emph{(i)}\,\textbf{inserting} new Gaussians near pixels that still exhibit high multi–view error or \emph{(ii)}\,\textbf{relocating} Gaussians whose opacity has collapsed.
 The proposed scene $\Theta'$ is then accepted or rejected according to a probabilistic rule that, in expectation, favors configurations that reproduce the captured images better while remaining spatially sparse.

 In our formulation, a scene is described as a collection $\Theta=\{g_i\}_{i=1}^{N}$ of Gaussian splats, where each splat contains parameters $(\mathbf{x}_i, \Sigma_i, \mathbf{c}_i, \alpha_i)$, representing the position, covariance, color, and opacity of a Gaussian.
 We define the overall loss function as: